The albatross and the oak tree

 When World War II broke out in 1939, the combined Albatross / Tauchnitz enterprise was in a difficult position.
 For Tauchnitz it was the second time in 25 years that its Government had declared war against its authors and many of its customers.
 The firm had barely survived the First World War, and was to find this one even more difficult.

 The business had already struggled for several years with difficulties caused by the rise of the Nazi party in Germany.
 The principal owner of Albatross was Jewish, as was Kurt Enoch, one of its directors.
 John Holroyd-Reece, who led the firm, had been determined as half-Jewish by the German authorities.
-The problems of the firm with the authorities during the period before and during the war have been meticulously researched by Michele Troy at the University of Hartford, who published some of her findings in volume 10 of ‘Angles on the English-speaking world’ (Museum Tusculanum Press, 2010).
+The problems of the firm with the authorities during the period before and during the war have been meticulously researched by Michele Troy at the University of Hartford – now published in ‘Strange Bird.
+The Albatross Press and the Third Reich.’
+(Yale University Press, 2017).

 Holroyd-Reece did what he could to continue the business of Albatross after the outbreak of war, but had to flee Paris when it fell to the Nazis, and the firm was effectively left under German control, with the installation of a Nazi trustee in Leipzig, Walter Gey.
 Rather surprisingly, it continued to sell significant numbers of books in English even into 1943, while Tauchnitz (owned by its printer, Oscar Brandstetter) developed a new series of German language books.
 But the noose was tightening.
 Albatross was denied paper rations in 1941, followed by restrictions on sales outside the German Reich and then in 1943 new rules limited sales within the Reich to schools and ministries.